petermunro/react-redux-unit-testing-exercises/02-react-use-enzyme-to-perform-a-dom-test.md

-# Use Enzyme to Perform a DOM Test
+# Use Enzyme to Perform a DOM Render

 ## Getting Started with Enzyme